ernestyalumni/cuBlackDream/README.md

 - `Notebooks`: Jupyter Notebooks to run, typically with the Python `CuISOX` library.
 - `performance_tests`: We want to keep unit tests separate from integration tests and these tests for performance, namely speed of execution.

+- `Source/FrontEnd`: Wrappers for `cuDNN`'s FrontEnd API.
+From the API's samples, it seems that there's still quite a bit of work needed to use the API to construct networks.

 ## [Deprecated] Glossary for directory/Explanation of Folder Structure here

 - `src`  : source files, the actual code